jason-xxl/methodman/README.md

 The processing model is simple.

-1. When registering the dependency method var, methodman will replace the var with a manager object.
+1. When registering the dependency method var, methodman will replace (monkey patch) the var with a manager object.
 It wraps the original method with a queue layer in front (one queue for one method in one goroutine).

 2. When you push a fake response to a method, the response will enter the queue of current goroutine.